OPM Disability Retirement Approval Rate

 The benefit is typically 60% of your high-3 average salary for the first year, then 40% after that until age 62.
 Payments can vary depending on your specific salary and retirement system.

-12. What Conditions Are Considered Permanent Disability?
+12. What Conditions Are Considered Permanent Disabilities?

 Conditions expected to last a year or more without significant improvement, like multiple sclerosis, Parkinson’s disease, or advanced heart failure, may be considered permanent by OPM.